AidanTilgner/flask-silero-speech-recog-server/README.md

 You'll see the server running on port 5000.

 You should now be able to record audio, and on hitting the "Stop" button, you'll see the result.

+**Make sure to use localhost in development, using the ip of localhost with the http protocal is not considered secure and will not allow recording**